AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 The app uses computer vision to read the menu text, large language models (LLMs) to understand the dishes in context, and a culinary knowledge base to fill in details the menu leaves out — like that "carbonara" typically contains egg and dairy, or that "tempura" is usually battered with wheat.
 Your saved dietary profile is layered on top so every answer is personalized to you.

 The category emerged in 2023–2024 as smartphone AI matured.
-Before this, diners with allergies or specific diets had to rely on a patchwork of tools: generic ingredient lookups, allergy cards, translation apps, and direct conversations with servers.
+Before this, diners with allergies or specific diets had to rely on a patchwork of tools: generic ingredient lookups, allergy cards, and direct conversations with servers.
 An AI menu assistant collapses all of those into one app focused on the moment that actually matters — when you're holding the menu and need to decide what to order.
+Menu Buddy was built specifically for this moment, combining all three layers into a single free iOS app.

 How Does an AI Menu Assistant Work?